 Differences in bedtimes can be managed but it takes communication to set mutual expectations and problem-solve issues that arise when couples are unable to both unwind and relax together before they go to bed.
 Set a time to talk and work together to get yourselves on the same page.

-Dr Guy Winch had all couples nodding in agreement and completely surprised by the simplicity of the complain sandwich and small bids at the 2019 Upgrade Your Life event.
+Dr Guy Winch had all couples nodding in agreement and completely surprised by the simplicity of the complaint sandwich and small bids at the 2019 Upgrade Your Life event.
 Re-live every moment of that talk below.